laravel-hyperf/laravel-hyperf.com/docs/docs/providers.md

 ## Writing Config Providers

 Config Providers are placed in each root directory of the component.
-These providers will supply all the configuration information of the corresponding component, which will be started by the Hyperf framework when loaded.
+These providers will supply all the configuration information of the corresponding component, which will be started by the Laravel Hyperf framework when loaded.

 The final configuration information in Config Providers will be merged into the corresponding implementation class of `Hyperf\Contract\ConfigInterface`.
 This process enables the configuration initialization of each component when used under the Hyperf framework.